New flavors means a new review!

 Let’s talk about the different flavors.
 In the box you get Blueberry, Coconut, Passionfruit & Mango, Lemon, Lime and Cherry.
 If these aren’t the perfect Spring/Summer Flavors then I don’t know what are.
 My favorite was definitely Coconut followed by Passionfruit & Mango, Cherry, Blueberry, Lemon and lastly Lime.
 I didn’t dislike ANY of the flavors and will gladly finish my entire box but everyone has favorites.
 The lime and blueberry macaron are the least strongly flavored.
 Lemon is bright and refreshing.
 Blueberry is light and unique tasting.
 Passionfruit & Mango is bold and tropical.
 Cherry is sweet and creamy.
 Coconut is rich and nutty.
 The macarons taste very fresh and are delicate, ever so slightly crisp, chewy and soft.
 They have delicious, melt in your mouth flavored fillings.
 The Costco Tipiak French Macarons are like little delicate, light, beautiful, flavor packed delightful cookies.

-These are definitely a treat but I won't hesitate to purchase them again in the future when I'm feeling fancy.
-I'm sure Sean could polish off the whole box in one sitting but these cookies are too good for that so I ration them out.
-If you're a macaron fan that is seeking delicious, bakery quality macarons but don't want to pay the high bakery price I totally suggest you try these and let me know what you think!
+These are definitely a treat but I won’t hesitate to purchase them again in the future when I’m feeling fancy.
+I’m sure Sean could polish off the whole box in one sitting but these cookies are too good for that so I ration them out.
+If you’re a macaron fan who’s seeking delicious, bakery-quality macarons but doesn’t want to pay the high bakery price, I totally suggest you try these and let me know what you think!